DinoChiesa/Apigee-Audit-Watcher/README.md

 ## 3. Run the program

+You will need to specify options for connecting to Apigee.
+Specifically the authentication mechanism.
+Use one of these options:
+* `-n` to specify to retrieve username and password from the local .netrc file
+* `-u USERNAME` to specify a username
+* `-p PASSWORD` to specify a password.
+This only works if you specify `-u`.
+Not always required though.
+* `-C CODE` to specify a one-time passcode, possibly for use with -n or -u
+* `-Z ZONE` to specify a zone-name, for Apigee SSO.

 ```
-npm run watch
+npm run watch -- <OPTIONS>
 ```

 ## Logging

 By default, the program will log its operations.
 You can increase or decrease the level of logging with the `loglevel` setting in the config.json file.

 The output at loglevel=3 looks like this: